 The Science Behind Meditation

 Rather than being static, our brains are powerful tools that are designed to change and adapt just as we do.
 Of course you might see this when you’re able to learn something new, like a language or even how to play a new instrument, but what’s going on behind the scenes?
 What you can’t see is your brain’s plasticity continuously changing.
-Even something as simple as thinking positive thoughts can influence this plasticity within the brain to change shape in advantageous ways.
+Even something as simple as thinking positive thoughts or practicing gratitude can influence this plasticity within the brain to change shape in advantageous ways.

 As scientists continued to do research on the neuroplasticity of the brain, they naturally began to look at how meditation produced changes.
 After all, meditation is mainly about relaxation, calm, and positive thoughts.
 As they researched they found that even just small amounts of meditation produced positive changes within the brain.